-The Headteacher/principal must decide whether the concern is an allegation or low-level concern.
+The headteacher/principal must decide whether the concern is an allegation or low-level concern, and this should be done in consultation with the LADO.
 The term 'low-level' concern does not mean that it is insignificant, it means that the behaviour towards a child does not meet the threshold for referral to the Local Authority Designated Officer (LADO) (see below).
+By having a discussion with the LADO, you are able to get assurance that the necessary action has been taken.